Ranjul-Arumadi/Mini-Projects/Simple Automation Projects/Fanatic badge in Stack Overflow/README.md

 ### Setup

 1. Download the repo.
-2. Edit the two files as instrcted in the files.
+2. Edit the two files as instructed in the files.
 3. Open Start.
 4. Search for Task Scheduler and click the top result to open the app.
 5. Right-click the "Task Scheduler Library" branch and select the New Folder option.